Quantifying Controversy in Social Media

 We represent a topic of discussion with a \emph{conversation graph}.
 In such a graph, vertices represent users, and edges represent conversation activity and interactions, such as \emph{posts}, \emph{comments}, \emph{mentions}, or \emph{endorsements}.
 Our working hypothesis is that it is possible to analyze the conversation graph of a topic to reveal how controversial the topic is.
 In particular, we expect the conversation graph of a controversial topic to have a \emph{clustered structure}.
 This hypothesis is based on the fact that a controversial topic entails different sides with opposing points of view, and individuals on the same side tend to endorse and amplify each other's arguments~\cite{adamic2005political, akoglu2014quantifying, conover2011political}.

 Our main contribution is to test this hypothesis.
-We achieve this by studying a large number of candidate features, based on the following \emph{aspects} of activity: ($i$) \emph{structure of endorsements}, i.e., who agrees with whom on the topic, ($ii$) \emph{structure of the social network}, i.e., who is connected with whom among the participants in the conversation, ($iii$) \emph{content}, i.e., the keywords used in the topic, ($iv$) \emph{sentiment}, i.e., the tone (positive or negative) used to discuss the topic.
-Our study shows that, except from content-based features, all the other ones are useful in detecting controversial topics, to different extents.
-Particularly for Twitter, we find the endorsement features (i.e., retweets) to be the most useful.
+We achieve this result by studying a large number of candidate features, based on the following \emph{aspects} of activity: ($i$) \emph{structure of endorsements}, i.e., who agrees with whom on the topic, ($ii$) \emph{structure of the social network}, i.e., who is connected with whom among the participants in the conversation, ($iii$) \emph{content}, i.e., the keywords used in the topic, ($iv$) \emph{sentiment}, i.e., the tone (positive or negative) used to discuss the topic.
+Our study shows that all features, except from content-based ones, are useful in detecting controversial topics, to different extents.
+Particularly for Twitter, we find endorsement features (i.e., retweets) to be the most useful.